ashler-herrick/mm_bronze/README.md

 RAW_STORAGE_URL=file:///path/to/test/storage
 ```

-For local customization, create a `.env.local` file to override specific values without affecting the shared development configuration.
+For local customization, create a `.env` file to override specific values without affecting the shared development configuration.
 You will need to update references
 ## Database Schema